 Component 2: Listening, Reading and Translation - Written examination: 2 hours 30 minutes, 50% of the qualification.
 Learners are not permitted to use dictionaries in any part of the assessment. - Section A: Listening exam - Section B: Reading exam - Section C: Translation from Spanish into English and English into Spanish.
 Component 3: Critical and analytical response in writing (closed-book) - Written examination: 2 hours, 20% of the qualification.
 Learners are not permitted to use dictionaries in any part of the assessment. - Two essays one based on a literary work and the second on an additional literary work or film from the prescribed list.
 A Broader Curriculum We aim to offer all students a broad and balanced experience with plenty of opportunities to deepen and widen their knowledge, skills and understanding.
 In addition to A Levels, we offer students the opportunity to undertake the EPQ and/or Core Maths.
 Both these options are well-regarded Level 3 qualifications which attract UCAS points, equivalent to half an A Level.
 Equally importantly, students who undertake these options are developing key skills that will help them on their future courses and in employment.
 The EPQ (Extended Project Qualification) requires students to undertake an independent research project focused on a subject of their choice.
 It is highly valued by university tutors as it helps students to develop the key skills necessary for success at university.
 Many universities will give differentiated offers to students who are successful in their EPQ (e.g. ABB instead of AAB).
 Students are allocated a supervisor who guides and supports them to complete a 5,000-word dissertation or practical project.
 Core Maths is aimed at those students who wish to continue to study Maths without taking Maths A Level.
 It focuses on practical applications of Maths and supports the mathematical and statistical elements in subjects such as Economics, Biology, Psychology, Geography and Business.
 We also offer students the opportunity to do a non-examined, short course in Critical Thinking that helps young people develop important thinking skills and is excellent preparation for specialist admissions tests.
-"Completing my EPQ allowed me to learn key skills such as academic referencing and making presentations that will really help me in Higher Education."
-Joshua - Formerly Settle College
+"Events like the Ethics Philosophy and Religion Conference really improve your awareness of other cultures and religions."
+Isabelle - Formerly St Augustine's Roman Catholic High School